vmdocua/adsp/README.md

 in narrow range of tasks.

-To keep my 30+ years old experience in this area up to date in context of interview, I've decided to get only one easy task from LC, resolve it and share with you my experience.
+To keep my 30+ years old experience in this area up to date in context of interview, I've decided to get one easy task on public internet, resolve it and share with you my experience.

 Also in addition to pure algorithmic solution, it's converted to recent Java based implementations with functional programming, lambdas, fork/join, virtual threads, tuples(record), concurrent and parallel